imhamzamoeen/carpet/README.md

 ## Contributing

-This is a proprietary project for Method Clean.
+This is a proprietary project for Blowup Cleaners.
 For bug reports or feature requests, please contact the development team.

 ## License

-Proprietary - All rights reserved © Method Clean 2024
+Proprietary - All rights reserved © Blowup Cleaners 2024

 ## Support